 Linehan made his NFL coaching debut in 2002 with the Minnesota Vikings where he was the club’s offensive coordinator/quarterbacks coach (2002-04).
 The club finished 2002 fourth in team history (second at that point) with 6,192 yards, followed by 2003’s mark of 6,294 yards, which was the club record at season’s end.
 Linehan’s 2003 number was trumped by his 2004 total of 6,339, which still stands as the franchise single-season record.
 Both Randy Moss and Daunte Culpepper excelled in Linehan’s offense as Moss started 45 games over Linehan’s three years and earned two trips to the Pro Bowl (2002-03).
 In 2002 Moss’ 111 catches for 1,632 yards were a personal-best, and he tied a then career-best in 2003 with 17 touchdowns.
-Culpepper’s 2004 season saw him make his second trip to the Pro Bowl while finishing with the then fourth-highest passer rating in league history (110.9) while leading the league with personal-bests in 4,717 passing yards, 8.6 yard-per-play average and 39 touchdowns.
+Culpepper’s 2004 season saw him make his second trip to the Pro Bowl while finishing with the then fourth-highest passer rating in league history (110.9) while leading the league with personal-bests with 4,717 passing yards, 8.6 yard-per-play average and 39 touchdowns.
 After scoring 290 points in 2001, Linehan improved the club’s figures to 390 (2002), 416 (2003) and 405 (2004).
-Again, not limited to the passing game, Linehan improved the Viking rushing output from 1,609 yards and 4.3-yard average in 2001 to a league-best 2,507 yards and 5.3 average in 2002.
+Linehan improved the Viking rushing output from 1,609 yards and 4.3-yard average in 2001 to a league-best 2,507 yards and 5.3 average in 2002.

 Before coming to the NFL, Linehan coached collegiately for 13 years for teams that played in seven bowl games and won five conference titles.
 Five of Linehan’s quarterbacks were drafted by NFL Teams - Chris Redman and Dave Ragone (Louisville) Brock Huard and Marques Tuiasosopo (Washington) and Doug Nussmeier (Idaho).

 Linehan spent five seasons at the University of Washington (1994-98), advancing to four bowl games and winning the 1995 Pac-10 title.
 He spent four seasons at his alma mater, Idaho, serving as wide

 Linehan was a quarterback for Dennis Erickson at Idaho (1982-86), winning the Big Sky Championship in 1985 and earning Division I-AA playoff appearances three straight times (1984-86).
 He signed with the Dallas Cowboys in 1987 as a rookie free agent, but a shoulder injury ended his playing career.

+In the Spring of 2017, Linehan was inducted into the Idaho Athletic Hall of Fame.
 Linehan and his wife, Kristen, have three sons, Matthew, Michael and Marcus.